A collaborative toy for elephants in captivity

 research + field trip

-A visit to the Discovery Center at The Elephant Sanctuary In Tennessee.
+A visit to the Discovery Center at The Elephant Sanctuary.
 Learning the history of the santuary and background story of each elephant resident before they came here.

 A presentation given by elephant researcher, Joyce Poole who has studied the social behavior and communication of elephants for over 40 years.